lhkbob/eve-swagger-js/generated/docs/SearchApi.md

 <a name="getCharactersCharacterIdSearch"></a>
 # **getCharactersCharacterIdSearch**
-> GetCharactersCharacterIdSearchOk getCharactersCharacterIdSearch(characterId, search, categories, opts)
+> GetCharactersCharacterIdSearchOk getCharactersCharacterIdSearch(categories, characterId, search, opts)

 Search on a string